Our Approach to Religious Life

 Taken up in glory.
 (1 Ti 3:16, NASB)

-After that comes the “corporate faith” of individual communities of believers– the kind of faith that raises up competing understandings and responses to group circumstances in prayer and then moves out with a unity of mind in faith toward God. “…[you all] work out your [all's] salvation with fear and trembling” (Phil 2:12, NIV).
+After that comes the arena of “corporate faith” — the faith of individual communities of believers — the arena of faith where competing understandings and responses to congregational circumstances are raised up in collective prayer and then carried out with a unity of mind in faith toward God. “… [you all] work out your [all’s] salvation with fear and trembling” (Phil 2:12, NIV).

 Corporate faith suffers these days because it is the arena of secondary traditions– secondary traditions that have often become irrelevant or counterproductive through denial or neglect.
 Secondary traditions may of course be rooted in scripture, but they are also products of wisdom– of prior traditions, of reason, and of experience.
 They therefore should occasionally be pulled out and reevaluated to see if they are still appropriate to changed circumstances.